top of page

 All Saints

 All Saints is open every day for prayer or a time of quiet.
-At the moment we have two Sunday services a month at 6pm on the third Sunday and 10am on the fourth, but do please check the website.
+At the moment we have two Sunday services a month at 6pm on the third Sunday and 10am on the fourth, but do please check the calendar or pewsheet or call Jane to check.
 We always offer a warm welcome, and are delighted to have enquiries about baptisms and weddings.
 The churchyard is a site of special scientific interest as well as being beautiful, and burials are still possible for residents and former residents of the village.
 We have close links with Long Marston School which is a Voluntary Aided Church School.

 There is a car park for anyone visiting which is on the right of Glebe Meadow which adjoins the churchyard.